 Set a date for when TOIL needs to be used – Another key area you should include in your policy is when TOIL needs to be taken.
 It is probably best to just use your holiday year and whenever that ends, is when an employee needs to use their TOIL by.

-Minimum TOIL taken at one time – Setting a minimum amount of TOIL that can be taken at once, will not only help you keep track of all the TOIL being taken, it will stop employees just coming in 30 minutes late every day.
-This could annoy other employees who just think they are constantly late and never being disciplined for it.
+Minimum TOIL is taken at one time – Setting a minimum amount of TOIL that can be taken at once, will not only help you keep track of all the TOIL being taken, it will stop employees just coming in 30 minutes late every day.
+This could annoy other employees who just think they are constantly late and never been disciplined for it.